JPMorgan helps Wall Street bounce after two-day slide

 The earnings season comes with investors fretting over inflation pressures and fears of rising interest rates, while a surge in Treasury yields to over seven-year highs has made bonds more attractive.

-Wall Street's two-day slide this week was its worst in eight months, pulling the three major indexes down a little over 5 percent each, with the Nasdaq .IXIC narrowly avoiding moving into correction territory.
+Wall Street’s two-day slide this week was its worst in eight months, pulling the three major indexes down a little over 5 percent each, with the Nasdaq narrowly avoiding moving into correction territory.

 Such pullbacks, while short-lived have been more common in 2018 than a year ago, prompting more predictions of the end of a market rally that dates back to the 2008 financial crash.